mahdi-shojaee/mediator/README.md

 **callback**
 *Type*: Function
-Callback function that invokes on a publish with the specified channel.
+Callback function that invokes by the `publish` method with the same channel.
-All the parameters that passed to publish method will be arguments of this callback function.
+All the parameters that passed to `publish` method will be arguments of this callback function.

 **context** *(Optional)*
 *Type*: any JavaScript valid type